 - You aren't able to completely remove the tick.
-The longer the tick remains attached to your skin, the greater your risk of getting a disease from it.
+The longer the tick remains attached to the skin, the greater the risk of getting a disease from it.
 Your skin may also get irritated.

-Also consult your doctor if signs and symptoms disappear because you may still be at risk of the disease.
+Consult your provider even if the rash disappears because you may still be at risk of having the disease.
 Your risk of contracting a disease from a tick bite depends on where you live or travel to, how much time you spend outside in woody and grassy areas, and how well you protect yourself.

 - You develop flu-like signs and symptoms.
 Fever, chills, fatigue, muscle and joint pain, and a headache may accompany the rash.